ossf/package-analysis/sandboxes/README.md

 ### Running the analysis

-The `scripts/run_analysis.sh` script automates much of the setup for running local analysis, but it the default setting will pull the sandbox images from the remote container registry rather than using locally built ones.
+The `scripts/run_analysis.sh` script automates much of the setup for running local analysis, but the default setting will pull the sandbox images from the remote container registry rather than using locally built ones.
 To change this, add the `-nopull` option to the script.